 - Start timing.

-WAIT 3 MINUTES Before reading your result.
+WAIT 3 MINUTES before reading your results.

 3. Read your result

 A line in the control window may start to appear quickly but you MUST wait 3 minutes before reading your result.
-If you don’t see a blue line in the control window the test has not worked (see Q8).

 IMPORTANT!
 Read your result within 10 minutes of doing a test.
 Disregard any changes to your result after this time.